conorwhanson/coding_reference/Neural_Networks/NN.md

 # Artificial Neural Networks (ANN)

 Set of algorithms modeled after the human brain (neurons).
+Basic structure is **nodes**.

 Pros:
-- Can be very good at detecting complex, nonlinear relationships in data.
+- Can be very good at detecting complex, nonlinear relationships or patterns in data.
 - Good at handling messy or noisy data.
+- Can take images as inputs(!)

 Cons:
-- Prone to overfitting (especially with many hidden layers).
+- Prone to overfitting (especially with many hidden layers or small amounts of data).
 - Can use too many computational resources if the model is too complex.
 - Too complex to understand.

 Good rule of thumb: have 2-3x the number of neurons (hidden layers) as the number of inputs.

+**Forward/Backward propogation: run model (inputs go forward), evaluate output, send the output back to tune model (backward).**

 ### Perceptron model

-A single neural network unit (mimics a biological neuron) that takes in data, weighs it, and produces an output.
+A single neural network node (mimics a biological neuron) that takes in data, weighs it, and produces an output.
+A single perceptron is essentially a linear model (good at a linear regression!).
 It is made of 4 components:

 1. **Input values** (often labeled x or χ)
-2. **Weight coefficient** (often labeled w or ω)
+2. **Weight coefficient** (often labeled w or ω) is a value given to 1) the neuron and 2) the feature or the algorithm, based on their performance.
 3. **Bias** - a constant added to the input to influence the final decision.
 This "stirs the pot" so to speak.
 This will be an additional variable added to the number of input variables.
 4. **Net summary function** - aggregates all of the weighted inputs.